-- 7. You can measure the distance between any two atoms by clicking on them as in Step 5.
+- You can measure the distance between any two atoms by clicking on them as in Step 5.
 In this example, we measure the distance between C4 and C10.
 The measurement, in this case, appears above a dotted line.
 The distance between C4 and C10 is 2.551 Å. - 8.
 To measure the distance between other pairs of non-bonded atoms, simply repeat Step 5. - 9.
-To remove these measurements, right click on a measurement and select Clear All Measurements. - 10.
+To remove these measurements, right click on a measurement and select Clear All Measurements.
+You can clear individual measurements by selecting Delete Measurement instead. - 10.
 We will now move to measuring angles.
 To do so, from Picking Mode select Measure Angles. - 11.
 To measure an angle between bonded atoms, click on three consecutive atoms.
 In this example, we measure the C10-C3-C2 angle by clicking on them in this order.
 The angle's value appears in green over the central atom, and the angle is highlighted with a dotted arch.
-The unit is degrees.
-The value of the C10-C3-C2 is 108.07°. - 12.
-As with measuring distances, you can measure angles also among non-bonded atoms.
+The value of the C10-C3-C2 is 108.07° in degrees. - 12.
+As with measuring distances, you can measure angles also among nonbonded atoms.
 To do so, simply select three atoms in the appropriate order.
 In this example, we measure the C2-N2-C10 angle by clicking on the atoms in this order.
 The value of the angle is 62.32°. - 13.
 You can measure more angles by repeating Step 11 on other groups of three bonded atoms. - 14.
 To delete all measurements, repeat Step 9.

-15. Next, we are going to measure torsional angles.
-To measure dihedrals, or torsional angles, we need to change Picking Mode to Measure Torsions.

-- 16. In this case, we will need to select four atoms in the correct order.
-Also in this case, this operation is possible for both bonded and not bonded atoms.
+- 15. Next, we are going to measure torsional angles.
+To measure dihedrals, or torsion angles, we need to change Picking Mode to Measure Torsions. - 16.
+In this case, we will need to select four atoms in the correct order.
+As with distances and angles, torsion angles can be measured for both bonded and not bonded atoms.
 We will see an example for each case.
 To measure the torsion between atoms N2, C3, C4, C5, select them in this order.
 The two planes employed for the calculations are represented by green squares and the measurement appears in green.
 Units are degrees.
 The N2-C3-C4-C5 torsion is -76.03°. - 17.
 Repeat the procedure in Step 16 for a group including non-bonded molecules, for example C1-N1-C3-C5.
 The C1-N1-C3-C5 torsion is -98.55°. - 18.
 To view these measurements in a table, click on More Info > Torsions List... at the bottom of the Mercury window.
 In the pop-up window you can see the measured torsion angles, and save them as a document (.tsv, .csv, and .txt formats available). - 19.
-In this window you can click on Distances or Angles to visualise and save measurements of distances and angles.
+In this window you can click on Distances or Angles to visualize and save measurements of distances and angles.
 If you have cleared measurements along the way of this exercise, these tables will be empty.